Michedev/snail/readme.md

     DESCRIPTION
         Download the dataset if not present and train SNAIL (Simple Neural Attentive Meta-Learner).
-        When training is successfully finished, the embedding network weights and snail weights are saved, as well the path of classes used for training/test in train_classes.txt/test_classes.txt
+        When training is successfully finished, the embedding network weights and snail weights are saved under model_weights/, as well the path of classes used for training/test in train_classes.txt/test_classes.txt

     FLAGS
         --dataset=DATASET
             Dataset used for training,  can be only {'omniglot', 'miniimagenet'} (defuult 'omniglot')